-- 45.(1) Annually, and more often if necessary, the Chief Administrative Officer must identify and assess any significant risks to the First Nation's financial assets, the First Nation's tangible capital assets as defined in Part V and the operations of the First Nation. - (2) Annually, and more often if necessary, the Chief Administrative Officer must report to the Finance and Audit Committee on proposed plans to mitigate the risks identified in subsection (1) or, where appropriate, to manage or transfer those risks by agreement with others or by purchasing insurance.
+45.(1) Annually, and more often if necessary, the chief administrative officer must identify and assess any significant risks to the Squiala First Nation's financial assets, the Squiala First Nation tangible capital assets as defined in Part V and the operations of the Squiala First Nation.

+(2) Annually, and more often if necessary, the chief administrative officer must report to the Finance and Audit Committee on proposed plans to mitigate the risks identified in subsection (1) or, where appropriate, to manage or transfer those risks by agreement with others or by purchasing insurance.